NREL/resstock/README.md

 ## Results

 Raw results are available in a CSV file after running the simulations.
 For each Building ID, one or more rows of data are available that define the existing building as well as any upgrade scenarios.
-Each row, representing an EnergyPlus simulation, includes housing characteristics as well as simulation end use results.
+Each row, representing an EnergyPlus simulation, includes housing characteristics as well as simulation results (end use outputs, HVAC capacities, hours loads not met, etc.).

 There are [sample results](https://github.com/NREL/OpenStudio-ResStock/blob/master/analysis_results/) provided in the repository.